Codes of practice

 Codes of practice for WHS (Mines) legislation

-A number of codes of practice have been approved by the Minister for Resources and Energy, and apply to all NSW mines.
+A number of codes of practice have been approved and apply to all NSW mines.

-When new draft codes of practice are developed, they are released for public consultation under the WHS (Mines) legislation.
+When new draft codes of practice are developed, they are released for public consultation.
 Check our public consultation page for current draft codes of practice.

 If you would like to keep informed of new public consultation as they become available for public comment or are published, subscribe to Mine Safety News.